 The timeline bar is essentially an alternate view of the frame, with the horizontal axis being time in the frame.
 The horizontal axis is scaled evenly by API calls, such that every API call has the same width at any given zoom level.

 The frame marker hierarchy is top-down in this case, and can be expanded or collapsed by clicking on each section.
 In this image, “Render Scene” and “Toon shading draw” are both expanded, but the other sections remain collapsed.
 Each drawcall is rendered as a blue pip underneath the section of the hierarchy that it is a child of.
 The current drawcall (if visible) is rendered as a green circle.

 When the currently selected texture is used in the frame, each drawcall that references it draws a marker below the bar.
-A purple marker indicates that the drawcall at that point is writing to the texture, and a green marker indicates that it is reading.
-If the markers are too close together they will space themselves to be readable and will not necessarily line up to a particular drawcall unless you zoom in.
+The different colours of marker indicate whether the drawcall at that point is writing to the texture, reading, both reading & writing simultaneously, etc. If the markers are too close together they will space themselves to be readable and will not necessarily line up to a particular drawcall unless you zoom in.

 This can be a very useful tool to trace data through a frame, as well as highlighting potential redundancy or errors if a target is being written to where it should not.